Available Equine - aged 11 years & older

 If you are interested in adopting or fostering any of these equine, please send an email to firstname.lastname@example.org or call us at 940-368-2072 and reference to the equine's name or number.
-The adoption fee for equine on this page aged 2 years and younger is $200 and for equine 3 years and older is $300 unless otherwise noted.
-The adoption fee for a mare and foal pair is $350.
-Note - all equine will have had 2 doses of de-wormer, one hoof trim, a negative Coggins, and the following vaccinations: EWT, W.Nile, flu/rhino, and rabies.
+The adoption fee for equine on this page is as listed for each individual equine.
+As of January 1, 2020 we are required to collect sales tax on all adoption fees and miscellaneous items we sell.
+Note - all equine will have a negative Coggins, and the following vaccinations: EWT, W.Nile, flu/rhino, and rabies.
 Unless otherwise stated, the males have been gelded.

 Pictures taken June 2012 Picture taken July 2013

 Name: Skye's Firstchance aka Jenny

 Height: 15.1 hands